 As shown in Figure 76, 15% of the culvert stock has been inspected to be in poor to very poor condition.
 Data quality confidence is average.
 Historic culvert maintenance budgets have not allowed for detailed internal culvert condition data to be collected.
-New technologies such as CCTV pipe inspections have the potential to allow the Council to develop and work through targeted culvert condition inspections, however this is not budgeted for on a wide scale this LTP/NLTP cycle.
+New technologies such as CCTV pipe inspections have the potential to allow the Council to develop and work through targeted culvert condition inspections, however this is not budgeted for on a wide scale this LTP/NLTP cycle as the cost is significant.
+Council is looking to develop a programme for CCTV pipe inspections that will respond to the most critical part of the network in the first instance.